It’s been a while since I wrote about a makeup or skincare haul, so I’m excited to share my e.l.f. Cosmetics haul with you guys.

 This has really helped my skin stay moisturised, without looking greasy.
 I can’t get enough of it and would recommend it to anyone!

-I have problems with dry lips and always have to keep up with exfoliating and lip balms to make sure my lips are soft.
-This lip exfoliator was £1.50 in the sale and had some really positive reviews about it, so obviously I wanted it.
+I have problems with dry lips and always have to exfoliate to ensure my lips are soft.
+This lip exfoliator was £1.50 in the sale and had some really positive reviews, so obviously I wanted it.

 I went for the scent ‘rose’ and yep, you’ve guessed it, it smells like rose.
 It’s not too overpowering, but just has a light, floral scent, which I like.

 It exfoliates my lips well.
-It’s not as good as my DIY lip scrub (I’ll write a post on this in the future), but it does get rid of dry or dead skin on my lips.
+It’s not as good as the Oh Sugar Bubblegum Lip Scrub, but it does get rid of dry or dead skin on my lips.